-Many thrifty consumers have been on to this for years, and it’s not really a new concept at all.
+Many thrifty consumers have been on to this for years, and it’s not a new concept at all.
 But it’s always a good reminder to think ahead of presents you will be expecting to purchase ahead of time.

 What to Purchase ahead of time.